Teen idol: 1980s

-In 1985, actress Alyssa Milano from Who's the Boss? became a major teen idol and was dubbed "The Teen Queen of the 1980s".
+In 1985, actress Alyssa Milano from Who's the Boss? became a major teen idol.
 In the mid-1980s there was a group of young actors called the Brat Pack; the whole group collectively and separately became teen idols.
 They were Emilio Estevez, Anthony Michael Hall, Rob Lowe, Andrew McCarthy, Demi Moore, Judd Nelson, Molly Ringwald, and Ally Sheedy.
 They starred in many coming of age films together in some fashion and became very popular without being musicians.
 Molly Ringwald entered the limelight with the films Sixteen Candles and The Breakfast Club.

 Actors Corey Feldman and Corey Haim also became teen idols during the later part of the 1980s with films The Goonies and together The Lost Boys, Dream a Little Dream and License to Drive among other films.
 They were dubbed "the two Coreys".
 Before Corey Haim's death in 2010, they did a reality TV show for two seasons (2007–08) on A&E named The Two Coreys after their 1980s moniker.
 Actor River Phoenix during his teen years became a teen idol during the later part of the 1980s, as did Christian Slater.
 Australian singer-actor Rick Springfield was regarded as the teen idol in the 1980s with such hits as "Jessie's Girl" and "Don't Talk to Strangers".
 The Grammy Award-winning musician Springfield was known for playing Dr. Noah Drake on the daytime drama General Hospital.
 He originated the character from 1981 to 1983.
 He left acting after his music career took off.